gruntwork-io/boilerplate/_docs/README.md

   current template.
 * `output-folder` (Required): Create the output files and folders in this folder.
 This path is relative to the output folder of the current template.
+* `skip` (Optional): Skip this dependency if this condition, which can use Go templating syntax and boilerplate variables, evaluates to the string `true`.
+This is useful to conditionally enable or disable dependencies.
 * `dont-inherit-variables` (Optional): By default, any variables already set as part of the current `boilerplate.yml` template will be reused in the dependency, so that the user is not prompted multiple times for the same variable.
 If you set this option to `false`, then the variables from the parent template will not be reused.